Isaac Smith Kalloch: Mayorship of San Francisco and assassination attempt

-During Isaac Kalloch's campaign for mayor, he came under attack from the San Francisco Chronicle's editor-in-chief, Charles de Young, who was backing another candidate.
-DeYoung, with the hopes of taking Kalloch out of the mayoral race, accused the minister of having an affair.
+During Isaac Kalloch's campaign for mayor, he came under attack from the San Francisco Chronicles editor-in-chief, Charles de Young, who was backing another candidate.
+De Young, with the hopes of taking Kalloch out of the mayoral race, accused the minister of having an affair.
 Kalloch responded by accusing Charles' mother, Amelia, of running a brothel.
-In response, Charles DeYoung ambushed Kalloch in the streets of San Francisco and shot him twice.
-Kalloch survived the wounds and with the sympathy of voters was elected the 18th Mayor of San Francisco.
+In response, Charles ambushed Kalloch in the streets of San Francisco and shot him twice.
+Kalloch survived the wounds and, with the sympathy of voters, was elected mayor of San Francisco.
 He served from 1879 until 1881.
-On April 23, 1880, Kalloch's son, Isaac Milton Kalloch, entered the Chronicle building and shot and killed Charles DeYoung.
-After his time in office, Kalloch left San Francisco and moved to the Washington Territory.
+On April 23, 1880, Kalloch's son, Isaac Milton Kalloch, entered the Chronicle building and shot de Young to death in retaliation.
+He was acquitted on the grounds that he was acting in self-defense, although many believed he had gone free simply because he was the mayor's son.

+Later life and death

+After his term as mayor, Kalloch left San Francisco and moved to the Washington Territory.
 He died of diabetes in Bellingham, Washington, aged 55.